 No, they are not mere decorations for the dingy corners of a house.
 Pink Himalayan salt lamps have the significant benefit of purifying indoor air.

-That is why it makes sense to place Himalayan Salt lamps in the living room or office.
+That is why placing Himalayan Salt lamps in the living room or office makes sense.

 While these lamps attract humid air, they evaporate water quickly due to the heat on the surface.